August 20, 2014, by Alex Kirby

 Image: PIK (R.Winkelmann)

+The study is the first comprehensive estimate of the full range of Antarctica’s potential contribution to global sea level rise based on physical computer simulations.
+It combines state-of-the-art climate models and observational data with various ice models.
+The results of the study − published in the European Geosciences Union’s journal, Earth System Dynamics − reproduce Antarctica’s recent contribution to sea level rise, as observed by satellites over the last two decades.
 “If greenhouse gases continue to rise as before, ice discharge from Antarctica could raise the global ocean by an additional 1 to 37 centimetres this century,” says the study’s lead author, Anders Levermann, PIK professor of dynamics of the climate system.

 “Science needs to be clear about the uncertainty, so that decision-makers can consider the potential implications . . .”